athphane/mediacenter-bot/README.md

 or signed up for.
 You must do all.
 It is a cardinal sin if you don't.

 * `virtualenv` installed so that the packages don't interfere with other system packages.
+* [MongoDB](https://www.mongodb.com) on your server or a free server from [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+(I recommend Atlas as I used it during development with no issues.)

 ## Installing
 #### One Click Deploy